QTM 350 - Data Science Computing

 decimal integer, it is used as the column position

-llss utility calculates how many pathname text columns to
+The ls utility calculates how many pathname text

-display based on the width provided.
-(See --CC and --xx.)
+columns to display based on the width provided.
+(See

-month in the long --ll format output.
-See environ(7) for
+and month in the long -l format output.
+See

-of pairs of the format _f_b, where _f is the foreground
+concatenation of pairs of the format fb, where f is

 The color designators are as follows: